parsleyhealth/engineering-recruiting-tests/front-end-tests/patient-enrollment-form/multi-screen.md

 In this task you'll be creating a simple, **React** application, preferably using typescript, that consists of a form and a data visualization screen.

-> If you have any questions email me at guayo@parsleyhealth.com.
+> If you have any questions please send an email to the following addresses: guayo@parsleyhealth.com and kristina.skordas@parsleyhealth.com

 ### Prompt